Women in the Arab world: Women in the Arab World in the 20th Century Transformations (1900-2000 CE)

 However, within Egypt, both Islamists and secular movements and parties still view religion as the main point of reference for women's rights; they only differ in their interpretation and implementation of the texts.
 Since Sadat's era, there have been confrontations between multiple actors over who has the authority to represent Egyptian women's issues and how to best address them.

 One of the central issues Egyptian women's rights activists focus on is the shari’a-based Personal Status Law (PSL), which regulates marriage, divorce, engagement, guardianship, and custody.
 In 1979, a reform of the PSL included groundbreaking changes, such as granting women the right to judicial divorce due to their husbands’ second marriage.
 Another reform of PSL occurred in 2000 under Hosni Mubarak's regime granting women more rights, such as being able to unilaterally divorce their husbands (known as Khul’).
 Like the reforms in the seventies, these reforms faced opposition from the Muslim Brotherhood, Al-Azhar, and various other entities.

-Also, female genital mutilation still involves a huge number of women, with researchers estimating that 50 to 60% of Egyptian women, mainly coming from the lower classes, has been circumcised.
+Additionally, female genital mutilation still involves a huge number of women, with 2024 UNICEF reports estimating that over 230 million women, have been subject to FGM procedures.

 Tunisia's Personal Status Code, enacted by President Bourguiba in 1956 and strengthened by several important reforms over the years (the right to adoption, the right to abortion, and girls’ access to education) has made the country a pioneer in advancing women's rights in Arab countries.
 Tunisia's 2014 constitution is particularly favourable to women; however, women's political representation remains very low (12% in 2003) and the country only ranked 117 in the 2017 Gender Gap Report.